 Restart while pressing Shift on Windows 11's sign-in screen

-Similarly, you can also press Shift on your keyboard and use the Restart option from the Start Menu Power options.
+Similarly, you can also press Shift on your keyboard and use the Restart button from the Start Menu Power options.

 How to access Windows 11's UEFI/BIOS from the Start Menu

 After Windows 11 restarts, you get to the Advanced startup (Choose an option) screen.
-There, just like in the previous method in this guide, navigate to Troubleshoot > Advanced options > UEFI Firmware Settings and press Restart.
+There, navigate to Troubleshoot > Advanced options > UEFI Firmware Settings and press Restart, as shown in this guide’s previous method.
 Once you do that, Windows 11 restarts and enters UEFI/BIOS immediately.

 Get into UEFI/BIOS from Windows 11's Run box

-To access the UEFI/BIOS, you could also run the slightly shorter command shutdown.exe /r /o, but it’s not as fast as the previous command.
+To access the UEFI/BIOS, you could also run the slightly shorter command:

-Restart into UEFI (BIOS) with a shorter command but slightly more time-consuming
+Restarting into UEFI (BIOS) with a shorter command is slightly more time-consuming

 Why is it not that fast?
 Because with this command, Windows 11 first notifies you that your computer has to shut down (restart).
 So, you have to wait for a couple of moments before it gets you to the UEFI/BIOS.